Wellington tramway system: Closure

 The first two trams were adorned with red, white, and blue bunting, representing the colours of the New Zealand flag.
 Wellington's and New Zealand's last tram was uniquely decorated in black and gold, the colours of Wellington.
 It featured a large rosette on both the front and back, showcasing the city's coat of arms, surrounded by an arc of flags.
 Slogans were written on the sides of all three trams.
 The tram convoy was surrounded by Wellington residents listening to farewell speeches before they departed for the last time.
-Those who could not get souvenir tickets for the last three trams clung on to the side of the trams till shaken off, or jogged, rode a bike along beside the tracks.
+Those who could not get souvenir tickets for the last three trams clung on to the side of the trams till shaken off, or jogged or rode a bike alongside the tracks.
 The last ride took 50 minutes instead of the usual 23 minutes.
 All along the route, people lined the streets, climbing on banks and hoardings, perching on buildings and fences, hanging out of windows and following in cars.

 During a closing ceremony at Thorndon, Mayor Frank Kitts expressed his belief that the decision to discontinue trams was as a "retrograde step."
 However, Councillor Noel Manthel, who was responsible for the changeover and a car dealer, viewed it as a successful conclusion.
 In June 1960, he had stated that "trams caused difficulties in traffic and pedestrian control."
 Goldsmith was interview after the closing ceremony and said "But just you wait and see the trams will be back again."
 From 1954 to 1964 the City Council spent more than £NZ2,500,000 to remove the trams from Wellington.
 After the closure of the service, the City Council announced a policy allowing the purchase of any trams at a scrap value of £22 10s each and that the buyer also arrange transport for the trams.
 However, most of the trams were transported to Happy Valley where they were stripped of salvageable parts then intentionally set on fire, and the metal was later processed as scrap.
 The principle of electric transport was maintained; many of the former tram routes continued to be served by trolleybuses until 2017.